 Enter the appropriate username and password for the ZTE MF286 router in the spaces available.

-- The Default ZTE MF286 Router Username is: admin
+- The Default ZTE MF286 Router Username is: none

 - The Default ZTE MF286 Router Password is: same as default wifi, printed on router

 Having Trouble Logging In?

 This is a common place to get stuck.
 Here are a few things you can try:

 - Other ZTE username/password combinations.
 If you have a different firmware version you could also have a different username/password combination.
 Here is our list of Default ZTE Router Passwords.

 - Try to guess what you changed it to.
 If the above option did not work, then there is a good chance you changed the username and/or password in the past and have forgotten about it.
 Do you need help?
 Check out our Find Password App.
 It does the guessing for you.
 If you want to learn more about this handy little application, read this page.

 - If neither of the above options worked, it may be time to consider a factory reset.
 A factory reset erases all configured data.
 It reverts all settings back to factory defaults.
 After the reset is complete you can login using the default values above.
 We strongly recommend exhausting your other options first.
 Do not reset the ZTE MF286 router unless you have no other choice.
 To learn the basics of resetting a router check out this How to Reset a Router page.

 You should now be logged into the ZTE MF286 router.
 Your next task is to find the port forwarding section of the router interface.
 To do this we begin on the Home page:

 On this page, click the option of Advanced Settings.
 It is the button with a picture of a gear.